 - 1. Gain admission to the college. - 2.
 Must have a minimum 2.0 grade point average (GPA). - 3.
-Attend an on-line Information Session to obtain an application packet. - Complete all prerequisite courses with a grade of "C" or better: STSU 0300 - Student Success (EDUC 1300-Learning Frameworks may be substituted for STSU) RNSG 1208 - Dosage Calculations

-- Note: Prerequisite courses may be taken only twice for selection consideration.
-If a prerequisite course is taken more than twice, only the second grade will be calculated in the cumulative GPA for prerequisite courses.
-The second grade must be a "C" or better. - 5.
-Pass the dosage calculations test with a score of 90% or higher. - 6.
+Attend an on-line Information Session to obtain an application packet. - 4.
+Complete all prerequisite courses with a grade of "C" or better: STSU 0300 - Student Success (EDUC 1300-Learning Frameworks may be substituted for STSU) RNSG 1208 - Dosage Calculations Note: For prerequisite courses, the most recent grade will be used for the cumulative GPA for prerequisite courses.
+The grade must be a "C" or better. - 5.
+Pass the dosage calculations test with a score of 90% or higher with designated exam. - 6.
 Submit official college transcript(s) showing completion of prerequisite courses.
 Applicants will be ranked and selected based on the following criteria - 7.
 Applicants are not guaranteed acceptance.
 A minimum grade of "C" is required for all courses transferred.
 It is strongly recommended that prerequisite courses taken more than five (5) years prior, be audited. - 8.
 Provide proof of health records and immunizations mandated by the Texas Department of State Health Services for health care workers.
 Note: All Hepatitis B series must be completed by the first clinical day of the first semester.
 This series requires six months to complete. - 9.
+Angelina College does not require the COVID-19 vaccine but adheres to the guidelines of the clinical sites.
+Therefore, without the COVID-19 vaccine, students are not able to complete clinical requirements, which would make them ineligible for graduation and the NCLEX RN/PN licensure examination. - 10.
+Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card.

-Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 10.
-"Conditional" acceptance into the nursing program is limited; applicants will be ranked and selected based on the following criteria: - a.
+- 11. "Conditional" acceptance into the nursing program is limited; applicants will be ranked and selected based on the following criteria: - a.
 Admission standardized exam scores must meet or exceed the benchmark score to be considered for admission. - b.
 Grade obtained in prerequisite course: RNSG 1208 Dosage Calculations - c.
 Additional points earned from taking prerequisite courses from ADN track. - d.
-The Hudson High School cohort will have an additional interview requirement. - 11.
-Completion of all requirements by posted deadlines. - 12.
-Applicants will be notified of "conditional" acceptance via Angelina College student email. - 13.
+The Hudson High School cohort will have an additional interview requirement. - 12.
+Completion of all requirements by posted deadlines. - 13.
+Applicants will be notified of "conditional" acceptance via Angelina College student email. - 14.
 A background check will be done by Texas Board of Nursing procedure (TxBON).
-Clearance from the TxBON will allow you to apply for licensure and take the licensing exam. - 14.
+Clearance from the TxBON will allow you to apply for licensure and take the licensing exam. - 15.
 A random drug screen will be required after admission into the nursing program, but prior to attending the clinical facility.